New York State Common Retirement Fund Purchases 352 Shares of Affiliated Managers Group, Inc. (NYSE:AMG)

 A number of other institutional investors have also recently made changes to their positions in AMG.
 Amundi Pioneer Asset Management Inc. grew its holdings in Affiliated Managers Group by 131.8% in the 1st quarter.
 Amundi Pioneer Asset Management Inc. now owns 56,129 shares of the asset manager’s stock worth $6,013,000 after acquiring an additional 31,919 shares during the last quarter.
 Russell Investments Group Ltd. lifted its position in shares of Affiliated Managers Group by 82.3% in the 2nd quarter.
 Russell Investments Group Ltd. now owns 54,188 shares of the asset manager’s stock worth $8,354,000 after purchasing an additional 24,468 shares during the period.
 Teacher Retirement System of Texas lifted its position in shares of Affiliated Managers Group by 5.5% in the 2nd quarter.
 Teacher Retirement System of Texas now owns 5,579 shares of the asset manager’s stock worth $860,000 after purchasing an additional 292 shares during the period.
 Sei Investments Co. purchased a new stake in shares of Affiliated Managers Group in the 2nd quarter worth about $2,877,000.
 Finally, Magnetar Financial LLC purchased a new stake in shares of Affiliated Managers Group in the 2nd quarter worth about $297,000.
 98.70% of the stock is currently owned by institutional investors and hedge funds.

-In other news, insider John R. Erickson bought 3,000 shares of the firm’s stock in a transaction on Friday, December 3rd.
-The stock was acquired at an average cost of $169.95 per share, with a total value of $509,850.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, Director Reuben Jeffery III bought 2,700 shares of the firm’s stock in a transaction on Tuesday, November 2nd.
-The stock was purchased at an average cost of $188.39 per share, with a total value of $508,653.00.
+In related news, insider John R. Erickson purchased 3,000 shares of Affiliated Managers Group stock in a transaction dated Friday, December 3rd.
+The stock was purchased at an average cost of $169.95 per share, for a total transaction of $509,850.00.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Reuben Jeffery III purchased 2,700 shares of Affiliated Managers Group stock in a transaction dated Tuesday, November 2nd.
+The stock was bought at an average price of $188.39 per share, with a total value of $508,653.00.
 The disclosure for this purchase can be found here.
 0.70% of the stock is currently owned by insiders.

-Affiliated Managers Group (NYSE:AMG) last issued its quarterly earnings results on Monday, November 1st.
-The asset manager reported $4.00 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $3.91 by $0.09.
-The company had revenue of $575.20 million during the quarter, compared to analysts’ expectations of $587.91 million.
+Affiliated Managers Group (NYSE:AMG) last issued its earnings results on Monday, November 1st.
+The asset manager reported $4.00 earnings per share (EPS) for the quarter, topping the consensus estimate of $3.91 by $0.09.
+The business had revenue of $575.20 million during the quarter, compared to analysts’ expectations of $587.91 million.
 Affiliated Managers Group had a net margin of 22.12% and a return on equity of 21.02%.
-Affiliated Managers Group’s revenue was up 16.2% on a year-over-year basis.
-During the same period last year, the company posted $3.27 EPS.
-Analysts expect that Affiliated Managers Group, Inc. will post 18.09 EPS for the current year.
+The business’s revenue for the quarter was up 16.2% compared to the same quarter last year.
+During the same period in the previous year, the company earned $3.27 earnings per share.
+As a group, analysts predict that Affiliated Managers Group, Inc. will post 18.09 earnings per share for the current year.

 The company also recently announced a quarterly dividend, which was paid on Wednesday, November 24th.
 Shareholders of record on Wednesday, November 10th were issued a $0.01 dividend.
 The ex-dividend date was Tuesday, November 9th.
 This represents a $0.04 annualized dividend and a yield of 0.02%.
 Affiliated Managers Group’s dividend payout ratio (DPR) is presently 0.35%.